levoai/docs/docs/install-traffic-capture-sensors/ebpf-sensor/sensor-systemd-service.md

 ```

 #### Connection Failures
 If the Sensor is unable to connect with the Satellite, you will notice log entries similar to the one below.
-Please contact `support@levo.ai` for assistance.
+Please contact [Support](mailto:support@levo.ai) for assistance.

 ```
 Initial connection with Collector failed.
 However, the sensor will keep attempting to send future traces.